 We each work 3-5 days a week in the clinic.

 We train medical students, interns and doctors specializing in family medicine.
 We employ 1-3 doctors.

-Dr. Trine Wagner Aagaard works in the clinic once a month part of her specialization in Family Medicine.
+Dr. Trine Wagner Aagaard and Dr. Philip Vensby works in the clinic once a month part of their specialization in Family Medicine.